Home » Student Conduct

 The Appellate Review Board for co-curricular matters reviews appeals from decisions of administrative offices and hearing bodies having the authority to impose sanctions in co-curricular disciplinary matters.
 (Exceptions are noted, below.)
 The Board may also review appeals challenging jurisdiction for charges based on incidents occurring off campus.

-Any Vanderbilt student or organization, having been found guilty of a violation of University policy (the “Petitioner”), with resultant imposition of penalty by any of the following administrative offices and hearing bodies, may petition the Board for a review of the determination:
+Any Vanderbilt student or organization, having been found guilty of a violation of University policy (the “Petitioner”), with resultant imposition of penalty by any of the administrative offices and hearing bodies, below, may petition the Board for a review of the determination.

 - The Undergraduate Student Conduct Council, its chair, or the chair’s designee;